leonmeka/sortql-cli/docs/documentation.md

 # sortQL Documentation

-Welcome to the official documentation for **sortQL**, a powerful file management automation tool designed to simplify file and directory operations with an SQL-like syntax.
+Welcome to the official documentation for **sortQL**, a powerful file management automation tool designed to simplify file and folder operations with an SQL-like syntax.
 This documentation is intended to provide you with all the information you need to get started, understand **sortQL**'s functionalities, and apply its features to your projects effectively.

 ## Table of Contents